 - It will not finance oil and gas exploration or production projects in the Arctic.

-- It will no longer finance coal mines or coal-fired plants.
+- It will reduce its support for coal mines and coal-fired power generation

 - It will terminate its financing and investing activities relating to tobacco product manufacturers, as well as producers, wholesalers and traders whose revenue comes primarily from tobacco.